Research Basics

 A researcher first runs a large survey about neighborhood safety, then follows up by interviewing a smaller group of respondents to better understand why they answered the way they did.
 This is an example of which general mixed methods strategy.

-What is explanatory sequential design?
+What is sequential explanatory design?

 400